vendrhub/vendr-documentation/content/docs/core/1.2.0/how-to-guides/limit-orderline-quantity.md

 ## OrderLineQuantityValidationHandler

-Furthermore when changing order line quantity on cart page, we need to ensure to quantities being changed to are in stock.
+Furthermore when changing the order line quantity on cart page, we need to ensure the quantities being changed are in stock.

 ````csharp
 public class OrderLineQuantityValidationHandler : ValidationEventHandlerBase<ValidateOrderLineQuantityChange>